nolim1t/docker-lnd-pool/README.md

 ## Abstract

-This project automagically builds LND pool and pushes it to the gitlab container registry.
+This project automagically builds LND pool and pushes it to the [gitlab container registry](https://gitlab.com/nolim1t/docker-lnd-pool/container_registry/1590355)

 ## Building